 Montana fishing trips in the spring before runoff can produce great fishing with little competition.
-This is a great time of the year to fish some of the best hatches we have to offer including the blue winged olives that hatch prolifically on cloudy days during April and Mid May, the march brown (large mayfly that moves big fish in late April early May) and the mothers day caddis (early May).
-The Mothers Day caddis is a complete blanket hatch and can produce the best fishing of the year if you catch it right (end of April, early May).
+This is a great time of the year to fish some of the best hatches we have to offer including the blue winged olives that hatch prolifically on cloudy days during April and Mid May, the March Brown (large mayfly that moves big fish in late April and early May) and the Mother's Day Caddis (early May).
+The Mother's Day Caddis is a complete blanket hatch and can produce the best fishing of the year if you catch it right (end of April, early May).
 The Livingston Spring Creeks are on fire this time of year since rainbows by the hordes have moved into the smaller waters for spawning.
 A favorite season of our expert Montana fly fishing guides, this is the only time of the year where you have a real shot at 20+ fish days on the ultra technical spring creeks.

 Late May-early June

 Some of the big freestone rivers are blown out from snowmelt.
-This is still a good time to fish if you want to set up a trip to the Missouri river or Big Horn which are dam controlled, have astounding numbers of fish and always run clear.
-On normal water years, this is also the best time of the year to catch the monster browns in the Lower Madison river (also dam controlled).
-Some of the private spring creeks as well as the private ranches like the Sitz ranch ponds are on fire during this transition time from spring to summer.
-Bozeman fishing opportunities are also good at some the spring creeks in the Gallatin river valley.
+This is still a good time to fish if you want to set up a trip to the Missouri or Big Horn Rivers which are dam controlled, have astounding numbers of fish and always run clear.
+On normal water years, this is also the best time of the year to catch the monster browns in the lower Madison River (also dam controlled).
+Some of the private spring creeks as well as the private ranches like the Sitz Ranch ponds are on fire during this transition time from spring to summer.
+Bozeman fishing opportunities are also good at some of the spring creeks in the Gallatin River Valley.

 Mid June-early July

-Once runoff subsides on a given river there is often a two to three week window of magical fishing where the fish are dumb and hungry and we get to throw big uglies on heavy tippet.
+Once runoff subsides on a given river there is often a two to three week window of magical fishing where the fish are dumb and hungry and we get to throw big ugly flies on heavy tippet.
 This is a very popular time because the weather is good, the fishing is consistent, and big trout are still easy to fool.
 These dates tend to go faster than others as a result.
-This is a better time for float fishing because of the amount of water in the rivers although some wading opportunities still exist like the Slide area of the Madison river, the spring creeks, no-tell-um creek, etc. This is also the time of year to try chasing the giant salmon fly hatch if you want to spend a day or two swinging for the fences and be one of the lucky few that get to watch a 28" brown eat a size 4 dry fly.
+This is a better time for float fishing because of the amount of water in the rivers although some wading opportunities still exist like the walk and wade section of the Madison River, private spring creeks, etc. This is also the time of year to try chasing the giant salmon fly hatch if you want to spend a day or two swinging for the fences and be one of the lucky few that get to watch a 28" brown eat a size 6 dry fly.